 What is HR business partnering?

 HR business partnering is a process whereby HR professionals work closely with business leaders and/or line managers to achieve shared organisational objectives, in particular designing and implementing HR systems and processes that support strategic business aims.
-This process may involve the formal designation of ‘HR business partners’, that is HR professionals who are embedded within the business, sometimes as part of a wider process of restructuring of the HR function.
+This process may involve the formal designation of ‘HR business partners’ - HR professionals who are embedded within the business, sometimes as part of a wider process of restructuring of the HR function.

 The concept of HR business partnering, or strategic partnering, emerged during the mid-late 1990s, around the time that US business academic Dave Ulrich set out his initial theories for the optimum delivery of HR.
 The business partner role emerged as one of the aspects of the Ulrich model have come to be depicted as a ‘three-legged stool’ or ‘three-box’ model for HR, although there is an ongoing debate over how his theories should be interpreted and put into practice (see Challenges to the HR business partnering model, below) and Ulrich himself has also reviewed and further developed his own theories on this issue in subsequent work.

 Login or register for a free account to continue reading this factsheet and to learn about: